ToyotaInfoTech/RAMN/docs/hardware/overview.rst

 CAN/CAN-FD Bus
 ^^^^^^^^^^^^^^

-Although the quality of the CAN/CAN-FD bus line is limited by the tight layout, the many connections, and the use of only 2 layers, we tried to keep a 120ohm differential impedance on the CAN-FD bus.
+Although the quality of the CAN/CAN-FD bus line is limited by the tight layout, the many connections, and the use of only 2 layers, we tried to keep a 120 ohm differential impedance on the CAN-FD bus.
-More precisely, we used a trace width of 0.45mm and a spacing of 0.2mm, which according to `EEWeb's Edge Coupled Microstrip Impedance calculation tool <http://eeweb.com/tools/edge-coupled-microstrip-impedance/>`_, should lead to a 120ohm differential impedance on a standard 35um copper 1.6mm FR-4 thick layout.
+More precisely, we used a trace width of 0.45mm and a spacing of 0.2mm, which according to `EEWeb's Edge Coupled Microstrip Impedance calculation tool <http://eeweb.com/tools/edge-coupled-microstrip-impedance/>`_, should lead to a 120 ohm differential impedance on a standard 35um copper 1.6mm FR-4 thick layout.

 .. figure:: img/CANbus_layout.png